KeswaCodes/learning-typescript/02-mastermind-assembly/README.md

 ## Getting started

 - Run the command `npm install` while in the current directory to install all project requirements from the package.json file.
+- Once all dependencies are installed, run the command `npm run start` to recompile to tsc files & run the server on the localhost.